jlmacle/journeyers/utils_notes_and_readmes/readme_python.txt

 py_utils install:

-from the parent folder of setup.py, please run the following command to avoid import issues: pip install -e .
+From the parent folder of setup.py, please run the following command to avoid import issues: pip install -e .

 You should get a "Successfully installed py_utils-0.1"